 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.

-The Rainbow River Florida Background
+About The Rainbow River Florida

 A friend (the Editor in Chief of Brit on the Move) told me about this slice of heaven.
 She had read and heard about the spring-fed river, white sandy bottom, and crystal-clear water River.
-I had heard about the Crystal River but never heard of the Rainbow River Florida.
+I had heard about the Crystal River but never heard of the Rainbow River in Florida.
 After much research, my friend found a place that checked off all our boxes — rustic cabins at a resort that I will name and shame later.
 The photos depicted an idyllic place to spend a weekend.
 We could rent a pontoon boat, and it would be on the water.

 We started trying to book and found that there was a waiting list.
 Really?
 Yes, really.
 And what does a waiting list do?
 It makes you want it even more.
 Being the suckers we are, we immediately signed up — fast forward a few weeks.
 I’m at work, and my phone started blowing up.
-There was a cancellation at the cabin resort for July 4th weekend, and we needed to book it now or lose it.
+There was a cancellation at the cabin resort for the July 4th weekend, and we needed to book it now or lose it.
 We booked there and then.
 What could go wrong?
 If you follow me, you’ll know quite a lot can and will go wrong.
-Before I tell you, what went wrong, let me explain the beauty of this place.
+Before I tell you what went wrong, let me explain the beauty of this place.
 See the name and shame section below for what happened at the cabins.

-Rainbow River Springs
+Rainbow River Florida State Park

-If you start your tube journey from here Guest Services, Inc provides a tram service so that you can be picked up and returned to your starting point.
+You can rent canoes, kayaks, and tubes and launch here to enjoy the Rainbow River.
+If you start your tube journey from here, Guest Services, Inc provides a tram service to pick you up and return to your starting point.

 No boating is allowed within the Rainbow River Springs State Park.